Jbleezy/BO1-Reimagined/README.md

 * Traps now show a hintstring when the power is on but the door is closed for them

 ### Teleporters (Der Riese)
-* Teleporter now kills zombies on any round
+* Teleporters now kill zombies on any round
-* Removed delay between kills

-### Teleporter (Kino Der Toten)
-* Removed delay between kills

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deal damage to players